spring-attic/spring-security-oauth/docs/oauth2.md

 ### Persisting Tokens

+A client does not *need* to persist tokens, but it can be nice for users to not be required to approve a new token grant every time the client app is restarted.
 The [`ClientTokenServices`](/spring-security-oauth2/src/main/java/org/springframework/security/oauth2/client/token/ClientTokenServices.java) interface defines the operations that are necessary to persist OAuth 2.0 tokens for specific users.
-There is an jdbc implementation provided, but it's likely you'll need to implement your own service for storing the access tokens and associated authentication instances in a persistent database.
+There is a JDBC implementation provided, but you can if you prefer implement your own service for storing the access tokens and associated authentication instances in a persistent database.
 If you want to use this feature you need provide a specially configured [`AccessTokenProviderChain`][AccessTokenProviderChain] to your [`OAuth2RestTemplate`][OAuth2RestTemplate] e.g.

 	<oauth:rest-template resource="foo.bar" id="oauthRestTemplate"	access-token-provider="accessTokenProvider" />